d141/Contagious-Inspiration/README.md

 The second step was examine differences in comment similarities under inspiring posts and not inspiring posts.

-My hypothesis was that having been inspirationally primed, I'd find a Bandwagon Effect in the comment threads underneath inspiring posts.
+My hypothesis was that due to Redditors being 'inspirationally primed', I'd find a Bandwagon Effect in the comment threads underneath inspiring posts.
 That is, subsequent top-level comments would be similar to the top-voted, top-level comment.

 I did not find a stastically significant result that supports this hypothesis.
 However, it is still my intuition that there's something here.